NikiforovAll/nikiforovall.github.io/_posts/2024-05-27-aws-claim-check-dotnet.md

     <img src="/assets/claim-check/sd-aws.png" width="90%" style="margin: 15px;">
 </center>

 ❗🤔 Arguably, in the world of AWS, there are cloud-native alternatives to the canonical claim check pattern.
-For example, you can subscribe to S3 events from a lambda function, but my goal is demonstrate how to use AWS.Messaging and Claim-Check pattern implementation and not to provide reference solution to these problem.
+For example, you can subscribe to S3 events from a lambda function, but my goal is to demonstrate how to use AWS.Messaging and Claim-Check pattern implementation, and not to provide reference solution to this problem.

 ### Code

-The solution consist of *Api*, *Processor* (Worker) components, and AWS resources defined via [CloudFormation](https://docs.aws.amazon.com/cloudformation/).
+The solution consists of *Api*, *Processor* (Worker) components, and AWS resources defined via [CloudFormation](https://docs.aws.amazon.com/cloudformation/).

 This application is based on Aspire integration for AWS.
 Basically, it bootstraps the the CloudFormation stack for your application during the `AppHost` startup.